iRON5/nextjs-netlify/content/home/en/home-page.md

 If you want to know more about Next.js + Netlifycms go to the official tutorial [here](https://www.netlifycms.org/docs/nextjs/).

-This is some unique content for English location.
+Another unique content for English location.